Manage Runtime Configuration with decK

 - decK v1.12.0 or later installed.

-- Optional: To test your configuration, set up a simple runtime.
+- Optional: To test your configuration, set up a simple data plane node.

 Test your connection